Updated May 22, 2019

 15) Participation by Electronic Means

 If the Corporation chooses to make available a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during a meeting of members, any or all persons entitled to attend such meeting may participate in the meeting by means of such means, and is deemed to be present and may vote by that means at the meeting.

 The board shall consist of fifteen directors who shall each be authorized representatives of Regular Members nominated by at least five (5) members authorized to vote at a meeting of members, who accept the nomination, and who are elected by a majority vote of members.
 Directors shall serve without remuneration but be entitled to reimbursement of reasonable expenses incurred carrying out the business of the corporation.

-Three of the fifteen directors shall be nominated and elected to hold the position of Regional Director, with one Regional Director responsible for representing each of the three Regions and for serving as chair of that Regional Committee as described below.
+Three of the fifteen directors shall be nominated and elected to hold the position of Regional Director, with one Regional Director responsible for representing each of the three Regions; Western, Central and Eastern Canada, and for serving as chair of that Regional Committee.

 17) Term of Office of Directors